jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 (in Julia, for instance, a struct is a constant).
 Mechanisms to declare what type tags are legitimate in the language therefore should be static too.

+## Statically capturing the behaviors of a dynamically typed language

+One may wonder whether we can have a static type system that gives all and only terms in Julia that do not produce type errors.
+Such a system of course trivially exists but the nontrivial problem is whether it is decidable or consistent or can be formulated with concepts already defined in standard Julia.

+Of course, the existing "static" typing mechanisms, namely definition of composite data types, have to be incorporated directly into that static type system.

+Below, when we talk about "Julia's type system without qualification, we're talking about the part of Julia related to definition of composite types, subtypes, etc.

 ## Models of the type system

-Below, when we talk about "Julia's type system without qualification, we're talking about the part of Julia related to definition of composite types, subtypes, etc.
-The non-trivial questions on the other hand are
-- how to establish a comprehensive *static sound* type system for Julia, and
-- what models the type system has.

-Of course, the existing "static" typing mechanisms, namely definition of composite data types, have to be incorporated directly into that static type system.
+We may also wonder the *semantics* or *model* of the type system.

 Several types of models are available when interpreting type systems.
 A **set theoretic** model typically means a model in which types are interpreted as sets *and functions are interpreted as set theoretic functions*.